Industrial gearbox with sensor traces and explainability heatmaps

 1. Official competition announcement submitted to IJCAI-ECAI

-3. Development leaderboard and daily submission window
+3. Development submission window and organizer validation feedback

 4. Final ONNX submission deadline, 23:59 AoE